Rafael Fernandes (footballer)

-Rafael Tavares Gomes Fernandes (born 28 June 2002) is a Portuguese professional footballer who plays as a centre-back for French club Lille.
+Rafael Tavares Gomes Fernandes (born 28 June 2002) is a Portuguese professional footballer who plays as a centre-back for Primeira Liga club Marítimo on loan from club Lille.

 Professional career

 Sporting CP

 A youth product of Sporting CP since 2010, he started playing with their reserves in the 2021-22 season.

 Arouca

 On 11 July 2022, he transferred to Arouca in the Primeira Liga signing a three-year contract.
 He made his professional debut as a half-time substitute in a 4–0 Primeira Liga loss to Benfica on 5 August 2022.

 Lille

 On 31 January 2024, Fernandes moved to Ligue 1 side Lille, signing a four-and-a-half-year contract.
 The French club paid a reported €3 million transfer fee.

 Loan to Rangers

 On 18 January 2025, Fernandes signed for Scottish Premiership side Rangers on loan.

+Loan to Marítimo

+On 2 July 2026, Fernandes was loaned by Marítimo for the 2026–27 season.

 International career

-Fernandes is a youth international for Portugal, having played for the Portugal U18s and U20s.
+Fernandes is a youth international for Portugal, having played for the Portugal U18s and U20s..
+He's also eligible to represent Cape Verde.